-We have audited the accompanying consolidated balance sheet of ReneSola Ltd and its subsidiaries (the "Company") as of December 31, 2017, and the related consolidated statements of operations, comprehensive loss, changes in equity, and cash flows for the year then ended, including the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017, and the results of their operations and their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of ReneSola Ltd and its subsidiaries (the "Company") as of December 31, 2018, and the related consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity and cash flows for the year then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.